Scaling limit of linearly edge-reinforced random walks on critical Galton-Watson trees: Connection between LERRW and a RWRE on trees

 This motivates the definition of the potential on $T$ as

 By defining the RWRE from conductances in this way, we have in fact defined it via an electrical network and can therefore take advantage of electrical network theory (e.g. see \cite[Chapter 9]{levin2017markov} for an introduction).
-The conductance of the edge $\{\overleftarrow{v}, v\}$ is given by \eqref{eqn:conductance from rho}, and consequently the electrical resistance is given by
+The conductance of an edge $\{\overleftarrow{v}, v\}$ is given by \eqref{eqn:conductance from rho}, and consequently its electrical resistance is given by

 Moreover, since our graph is a tree, the electrical resistance between any two vertices is given by